UniMath/agda-unimath/src/foundation/continuations.lagda.md

     ( extend-continuation f , is-extension-extend-continuation f)
 ```

-### The monoidal multiplication operation on continuations
+### The monoidal multiplication operation of the continuation monad

 ```agda
 mul-continuation :